Welcome to the Como Woodland Outdoor Classroom's Advisory Committee site

-EcoStewards Take on the Invasives in the Como Woodland Outdoor Classroom In 2015 ten EcoStewards put in an impressive 135 hours of volunteer time working on invasive plant control and removal in Como Woods.
+EcoStewards Take on the Invasives in the Como Woodland Outdoor Classroom In the first year (2015) ten EcoStewards put in an impressive 135 hours of volunteer time working on invasive plant control and removal in Como Woods.
 While there they also saw and heard birds and someone even found a puff ball mushroom as big as a football.
-In 2018 we are up to 15 active EcoStewards volunteering in the CWOC, but we could use more help.
-For more information about how to become an EcoSteward go to: http://www.stpaul.gov/index.aspx?NID=5296
+In 2018 we are up to 15 active EcoStewards volunteering in the CWOC, but we could use more help: For more information about how to become an EcoSteward go to: http://www.stpaul.gov/index.aspx?NID=5296

 Wrap-up of Dedication of Como Woodland Outdoor Classroom It was a fine Spring day we will never forget: we gathered together students, teachers, Como Woodland Advisors, and dignitaries – all has assisted in bringing the CWOC project to fruition in one way or another and contributed to the project’s success.
 It was a day to celebrate the Dedication of the Como Woodland Outdoor Classroom (CWOC) on May 20, 2015.
 READ MORE...